 5. Mayo Resort

-On the opposite end of the scale, if you’re seeking a remote black sand beach in Bali, you may consider staying at the beautiful Mayo resort.
+On the opposite end of the scale, if you’re seeking a remote black sand beach in Bali, you may consider staying at the beautiful Mayo Resort.

 Located in the quiet beachside town of Seririt, Mayo Resort is a beautiful 3* beach establishment with a pool, restaurant, and astounding views which overlook the Bali sea.